 Psychologically speaking, there’s another side of the coin in terms of how confirmation bias works.

-So imagine that I had a hypothesis about my FPL team this week.
-For this example, imagine my hypothesis is “Kane is the best captain”.
+So imagine that I had a hypothesis about my FPL team at a certain point in time.

-If I was exhibiting confirmation bias, I would certainly do what you’d expect: looking up Kane’s amazing stats, reading posts that are entitled “why you should captain Kane”, paying extra mind to informative tweets, etc.
+If I was exhibiting confirmation bias, I would certainly do what you’d expect: looking up Aguero’s amazing stats, reading posts that are entitled “why you should captain Kun”, paying extra mind to informative tweets, etc.

 However, if I was exhibiting confirmation bias, what I would also do is to non-consciously discount or devalue evidence that runs contrary of my hypothesis.
 This is the part which is often missing from most people’s understanding of this well-known bias.

-This means that (back to our example), as well as looking up pro-Kane literature, I’d be ignoring evidence to the contrary of my Kane hypothesis, such as evidence pushing the case that a different captain is better.
+This means that (back to our example), as well as looking up pro-Kun literature, I’d be ignoring evidence to the contrary of my Kun captain hypothesis, such as evidence pushing the case that a different captain like Mo Salah is a better pick.

-This is because my brain is actively deluding me into believing that my theory is the superior option.
+This is because our brains are actively deceiving us into believing that our hypothesis is the superior option.

 Why does confirmation bias exist?